The Gift We Cannot Give

 - Mary Oliver, Dog Songs

 On Saturday we lost our sweet Basil to spleen cancer.
 It came on fast and furious.
 Twelve hours of tests, fear and apprehension, coming to grips with what was, and what had to be and then finally accepting it.
 We were able to be with him in his finally hour, snuggled up close to him on the soft blanket they provided.
-He relaxed at the sound of our voices and managed to life his head, make eye contact, and touch his cold nose to my face.
+He relaxed at the sound of our voices and managed to lift his head, make eye contact, and touch his cold nose to my face.
 I whispered in his ear every sweet name I had ever called him and told him over and over how much we loved him, and that it was okay to let go.
 I rubbed his soft ears and that spot he loved so in the crook of his neck.
 When his breathing grew labored the time came and the vet slipped in and he simply took his last breath; peaceful and calm.
 We walked out different people.

 We are both a bit lost now.
 It seems that everything we did or planned was done so with Basil in mind.
 I can't eat, or sleep or pick up my camera.
 My husband is quiet.
 We are just letting ourselves morn in the way we each need to.
 Being gentle with each other and ourselves.
 No expectations or rules.